KI-Research-Services/CREDA_tools/README.md

 ```
 project = helper.CREDA_Project(<task_type>, <in_file>)
 ```
+#### Tasks

-* Parsing a string containing multiple addresses into an expanded list of street addresses that can be geocoded.
+* Parsing strings from a list, where each string contains multiple addresses, into an expanded list of street addresses that can be geocoded.
   * <task_type> = "addresses"
   * <in_file> is the name of a (CSV) file (placed in quotes) with required data fields 'addr', 'city', 'postal', and 'state'.
 Auxiliary data columns are permitted.
   * Note that the 'addr' field can contain multiple street addresses (e.g., the single string "140 Main St., 20-52 Ford Ave., 67 & 122 Glenn Dr.").
 * Associating geocodes with geospatial polygons that the geocodes ``pierce''.
   * <task_type> = "geocodes"
   * <in_file> is the name of a (CSV) file (placed in quotes) with required data fields 'lat', 'long', and 'confidence'.
 Auxiliary data columns are permitted.
   * The confidence field is a number between 0 and 1 that scores the confidence associated with the geocoded data.
-When geocoding addresses, greater confidence should be associated with a returned geocode if it corresponds to a rooftop geocode rather than a zip code centroid.
-The confidence level is assumed to be assigned by the user (it is subjective) based on their knowledge/experience with the geocoder(s) used.
+Greater confidence should be associated with a returned geocode based on the perceived accuracy (e.g., if it corresponds to a rooftop geocode versus a zip code centroid).
+The confidence level is assumed to be subjectively assigned by the user based on their knowledge/experience with the geocoder(s) used.
   * If a non-unique 'TempID' field is included, then it can be used to refer to user-defined groupings of geocodes.
-This may happen when a record in a dataset is associated with multiple geocodes (e.g., multiple addresses, structures, or properties).
+This may happen when a record in a dataset is associated with multiple geocodes (e.g., multiple addresses/structures/properties).
 * Assigning a spatial identifier to each shape in a list.
   * <task_type> = "parcels"
   * <in_file> is the name of a (CSV) file (placed in quotes) with required data field 'GEOM' containing WKT strings.
 At this point, the only WKT strings that can be processed are